spencerbraun/stats_notes/STATS202/ISL.md

 * Starting out at the bottom of the dendrogram, each of the n observations is treated as its own cluster.
 The two clusters that are most similar to each other are then fused so that there now are n−1 clusters.

 1. Begin with n observations and a dissimilarity measure.
 Treat each observation as its own cluster
-2. For each cluster, examine all pairewise inter-cluster dissimilarities and identify the pair of clusters that are least dissimilar.
+2. For each cluster, examine all pairwise inter-cluster dissimilarities and identify the pair of clusters that are least dissimilar.
 Fuse these two clusters.
 The dissimilarity measure between these two clusters indicates the height in the dendrogram where the fusion is placed.
 3. Repeat for remaining i-1 clusters.

 * Measures of dissimilarity between clusters